paulbradshaw/dealingwithdocuments/README.md

-# Dealing with documents - techniques, tools and tips
+# Dealing with documents and text - techniques, tools and tips

 This repository contains resources related to dealing with documents as a journalist.
 Typical challenges include: